Local App Access and URL redirection

 In addition to URL redirection, you can use FTA redirection.
 FTA starts local applications when a file is encountered in the session.
 If the local app is started, the local app must have access to the file to open it.
 Therefore, you can only open files that reside on network shares or on client drives (using client drive mapping) using local applications.
 For example, when opening a PDF file, if a PDF reader is a local app, then the file opens using that PDF reader.
 Because the local app can access the file directly, there is no network transfer of the file through ICA to open the file.

 Requirements, considerations, and limitations

-Local App Access is supported on the valid operating systems for VDAs for Windows Server OS and for VDAs for Windows Desktop OS.
+We support Local App Access on the valid operating systems for VDAs for Windows Multi-session OS and for VDAs for Windows Single-session OS.
 Local App Access requires Citrix Workspace app for Windows version 4.1 (minimum).
 The following browsers are supported:

 - Internet Explorer 11.
 You can use Internet Explorer 8, 9, or 10, but Microsoft supports (and Citrix recommends using) version 11.